-The first two theorems (Theorems \ref{thm1} and \ref{thm2}), we present in this section, derive from three other works : in the first one \cite{HuShi15b} it is proved that, during its first $n$ steps, the walk can reach height of potential of order $(\log n)^2$.
-More precisely it is proved that random variable $ \nicefrac{ \max_{1 \leq k \leq n}V(X_k)}{(\log n)^2} $ converges almost surely to one half.
+The first two theorems (Theorems \ref{thm1} and \ref{thm2}) we present in this section derive from three other works : in the first one \cite{HuShi15b}, it is proved that, during its first $n$ steps, the walk can reach height of potential of order $(\log n)^2$.
+More precisely, it is proved that the random variable $(\nicefrac{\max_{1 \leq k \leq n}V(X_k)}{(\log n)^2})_{n\geq 2}$ converges almost surely to one half.
 Note that this behavior can be quite disappointing if we have in mind the intuitive behavior of Sinai's one dimensional random walk in random environment \cite{Sinai} for which the highest height of potential reached by the walk is of order $\log n$.
 Of course the fact that the walk evolves on a tree instead of a one dimensional lattice changes the deal but at the same time it is also proved in \cite{HuShi15} that this walk has a similar behavior than Sinai's one (they are both at a distance of order $(\log n)^2$ from the origin at a given instant $n$).
 In both cases, the potential plays a crucial role.
-In the two other papers (\cite{AndChen} and \cite{AndDiel3}) the range is studied : in \cite{AndChen} it is proved that regular range (the number of visited vertices before the instant $n$) is of order $\nicefrac{n}{\log n}$, whereas in \cite{AndDiel3} it is proved that the number of edges visited more than $n^b$ (with $0<b<1$) times is typically of order $n^{1-b}$ (this particular range is called "heavy range" in that paper, see also \cite{Chen20} for a refinement of this work). \\ Our first theorem below mixes the two approaches showing the influence of a strong constraint on $V$ on both regular or heavy range.
-What we mean by strong constraint here is a condition of the form $V \geq (\log n)^{\alpha} $ with $1<\alpha<2$, that is to say when the potential is larger than what we can call regular height of potential for this walks (that is height of order $\log n$, as it can be proved that $\nicefrac{V(X_n)}{ \log n}$ converges weakly, see \cite{HuShi15}) but smaller than the extreme value $(\log n)^2$ of \cite{HuShi15b}.
+In the two other papers (\cite{AndChen} and \cite{AndDiel3}), the range is studied : in \cite{AndChen}, it is proved that regular range (the number of visited vertices up to the instant $n$) is of order $\nicefrac{n}{\log n}$, whereas in \cite{AndDiel3}, it is proved that the number of edges visited more than $n^b$ (with $0<b<1$) times is typically of order $n^{1-b}$ (this particular range is called \guillemotleft heavy range\guillemotright in that paper, see also \cite{Chen22} for a refinement of this work). \\ Our first theorem below mixes the two approaches, showing the influence of a strong constraint on the trajectories of $V$ on both regular or heavy range.
+What we mean by strong constraint here is a condition of the form $V \geq (\log n)^{\alpha} $ with $1<\alpha<2$, that is to say when the potential is larger than what we can call regular height of potential for this walk (in the slow regime, a regular height is of order $\log n$ since it can be proved that $(\nicefrac{V(X_n)}{ \log n})_{n\geq 2}$ converges weakly, see \cite{HuShi15}) but smaller than the extreme value $(\log n)^2$ of \cite{HuShi15b}.

-Before stating this result, let us introduce the following hypothesis on distribution of branching random walk : there exists $\theta>0$ and $\delta_1\in(0,1/2]$ such that
+Before stating this result, let us introduce the following hypothesis on the distribution of the branching random walk : there exists $\theta>0$ and $\delta_1\in(0,1/2)$ such that

 these are common hypothesis used for example in \cite{AndChen}.

 \begin{theo} Assume \eqref{hyp0}, \eqref{hyp0+} and \eqref{hyp1} hold.
 If for any $n$ and $k$, $f^{n,k}(t_1,t_2, \cdots,t_k)= \un_{\{t_k \geq (\log n)^{\alpha}\}}$ with $\alpha\in(1,2)$ and if $g_n(t)=\un_{\{t \geq n^{b}\}}$ with $b\in[0,1)$, then